Flutterwave/iOS-v3/README.md

 ## Testing

-Thoroughly test the integration with various payment scenarios to ensure a smooth user experience.
+You should always test the integration with various payment scenarios to ensure a smooth customer experience.
 Flutterwave provides testing helpers to simulate different payment scenarios.

 For your convenience, here are the testing helpers available: